-Maria Photinakis is a illustrator and comic book artist exploring science fiction and autobiographical narratives.
-She is based in the greater Boston area.
+Maria Photinakis is a illustrator and comic book artist exploring science fiction and autobiographical narratives around alienation, self-discovery, and the diaspora experience.

-I grew up in a big Greek-American community and was mesmerized by the Byzantine iconography that surrounded me in my culture’s traditions.
+I grew up in a big Greek-American community in Lowell, Massachusetts and was mesmerized by the Byzantine mosaic iconography that surrounded me at home and in my community church.
 These icons were heavily visually stylized and designed to convey story and meaning without depending on text.
 The visual narratives and conventions of those icons still influence my work today.
-As I went through school, I also devoted a great deal of my studies French language and culture, as well as Japanese language and traditional puppet theater (bunraku).

 I grew up in an immigrant household and have spent a lot of my life studying language and culture, both my family’s own and others.
 Common themes throughout much of my work relate to identity, how we choose to self-define, and how cultural heritage can be both a source of strength or a burden.